 The restriction includes domestic travel for University purposes outside of the New Jersey, Pennsylvania, Delaware, New York, and Connecticut region.
 The additional materials listed below provide links for a process that must be followed by all faculty, students, and staff who wish to travel on Rutgers business, whether Rutgers-, grant-, or self-funded.
 Please also review the University’s most recent guidance on travel, which is designed to reduce the risk that faculty, staff, and students will contract the virus through domestic and international travel.
 The guidance below supplements the University’s international travel advisory, issued on September 22, 2020.

-· All travelers returning from international travel or from a state on the New Jersey Travel Advisory List must self-quarantine as described in the State guidelines upon return and prior to having a physical presence on any Rutgers campus.
-Current State quarantine guidelines can be found at https://covid19.nj.gov/faqs/nj-information/travel-and-transportation/are-there-travel-restrictions-to-or-from-new-jersey.
+- All travelers returning from international travel or from a state on the New Jersey Travel Advisory List must self-quarantine as described in the State guidelines upon return and prior to having a physical presence on any Rutgers campus.
+Current State quarantine guidelines can be found at https://covid19.nj.gov/faqs/nj-information/travel-and-transportation/are-there-travel-restrictions-to-or-from-new-jersey[page no longer exists].
 Additionally, travelers must have a negative COVID-19 test result prior to returning to campus, following the State testing and quarantining guidelines.
 This requirement is codified in the University’s International Travel Advisory (updated on September 22, 2020).

 As we look forward to the possibilities of returning to travel beyond the current restrictions, your understanding, compliance, and support of each other during this period is greatly appreciated.

 With best wishes for a safe and productive year ahead,

 Prabhas V. Moghe, Executive Vice President for Academic Affairs and Chief Academic Officer